-- The loss in collection and recovery of Returnable Glass Bottle (RGB) and Carboys is due to breakage, unacceptable scuffing or loss by customer. - RBGs percentage of recycled content is the figure for cullet in our system, whereas Non-returnable Glass Bottle (NGB) is the figure for the industry average in Chinese mainland. - RGBs have lower recycled content than NGBs because of our bottle specifications and quality of cullet. - NGBs are given to a glass recycler who crushes it.
+- The loss in collection and recovery of Returnable Glass Bottle (RGB) and Carboys is due to breakage, unacceptable scuffing or loss by customer. - RBGs percentage of recycled content is the figure for cullet in our system, whereas Non-returnable Glass Bottle (NGB) is the figure for the industry average in Chinese Mainland. - NGBs are given to a glass recycler who crushes it.
 After crushing, the cullet is used in one of three ways: - a.
-As a casting flux for smelting cast steel and copper alloys, covering the molten metal to prevent oxidation; - b. is pre-processed, melted and recycled to produce glass containers, glass fibres and other glass materials; or - c. is used as a raw material to make glass products, because adding cullet in appropriate amounts helps glass to melt at a lower temperature. - Cullet is popular because the cost of washing and sterilising RGBs is similar to producing new bottles. - Food grade packaging in the Chinese mainland today cannot contain recycled PET. - Carboys in the Chinese mainland are made from polycarbonate plastic (PC) which is classified as type 7 plastic. - After collection, aluminium cans are used in four ways: - a.
+As a casting flux for smelting cast steel and copper alloys, covering the molten metal to prevent oxidation; - b. is pre-processed, melted and recycled to produce glass containers, glass fibres and other glass materials; or - c. is used as a raw material to make glass products, because adding cullet in appropriate amounts helps glass to melt at a lower temperature. - Cullet is popular because the cost of washing and sterilising RGBs is similar to producing new bottles. - Food grade packaging in the Chinese Mainland today cannot contain recycled PET. - Carboys in the Chinese Mainland are made from polycarbonate plastic (PC) which is classified as type 7 plastic. - After collection, aluminium cans are used in four ways: - a.
 Un-standard die-casting aluminium (45%); - b.
 Un-standard extrusion (27%); - c.
 Un-standard rolling aluminium plate (20%); and - d.
-Other deoxidising agent in steel mills (8%). - We do not produce or sell products packaged in pouches. - The world's most sophisticated deposit systems with EPR mechanisms only achieve 80-90% collection rates, so we question the accuracy of the PET and aluminium can recovery rate data. - [1] Collection and recovery rates taken from China Beverages Industry Association (CBIA). - $\hbox{\fone Collection and recovery rates taken from China Resources Recycling Association (CRRA)}.$
+Other deoxidising agent in steel mills (8%). - We do not produce or sell products packaged in pouches. - The world's most sophisticated deposit systems with EPR mechanisms only achieve 80-90% collection rates, so we question the accuracy of the PET and aluminium can recovery rate data. - (1) Collection and recovery rates taken from China Beverages Industry Association (CBIA). - (2) Collection and recovery rates taken from China Resources Recycling Association (CRRA). - [3] The recycled aluminium is from scrap from the manufacturing process, and not from post-consumer Used Beverage Cans (UBC).